 Five 4-point courses (20 points) completed with a grade of C or better are required for the minor in American studies.
-Students must take one of the following introductory courses: Approaches to American Studies (SCA-UA 201) or Intersections: Race, Gender, and Sexuality in U.S. History (SCA-UA 230), plus four designated American studies electives, which must be taught by SCA faculty.
+Students must take either Approaches to American Studies (SCA-UA 201) or Intersections: Race, Gender, and Sexuality in U.S. History (SCA-UA 230), plus four designated American studies electives taught by SCA faculty.

 Language and Linguistic Competency